Fire extinguished on oil tanker off Syria after suspected drone attack | Headlines

 Fire extinguished on oil tanker off Syria after suspected drone attack

-Syria's oil ministry said on Saturday that firefighting teams extinguished a fire on an oil tanker off the oil terminal of Baniyas after a suspected drone attack from the direction of Lebanese territorial waters, state media reported.
+Syria's oil ministry said firefighters on Saturday put out a fire on an oil tanker off the Baniyas refinery after a suspected attack by a drone coming from the direction of Lebanese waters.

-The coastal town of Baniyas houses a refinery, which along with another in Homs, covers a significant part of Syrian demand for diesel, heating fuel, gasoline and other petroleum products, according to industry experts.
-State news agency (SANA), which cited the oil ministry, gave no further details about what it said was a suspected drone attack.
+Iran's Al-Alam TV said the vessel was one of three Iranian oil tankers that had recently arrived at the Syrian oil terminal with supplies.
+It said there was limited material damage due to two projectiles but no casualties.
+Syria's coastal town of Baniyas houses a refinery, which along with another in Homs, covers a significant part of the demand for diesel, heating fuel, gasoline and other petroleum products, according to industry experts.

-The sanctions-hit, war-torn country has over the past year faced gasoline and fuel shortages, rationing supplies in government-held areas and hiking prices.
-Syria has in recent years grown more dependent on Iranian oil shipments but tightening Western sanctions on Iran, Syria and their allies, as well as a foreign currency crunch, have made it more difficult to get enough supplies.
+The war-torn country has faced gasoline and fuel shortages over the past year, rationing supplies in government-held areas and hiking prices.
+Syria has grown more dependent on Iranian oil shipments in recent years but tightening Western sanctions on Iran, Syria and their allies, as well as a foreign currency crunch, have made it more difficult to get enough supplies.

+Syrian state news agency SANA, which cited the oil ministry statement, gave no further details about what it said was Saturday's drone attack.
+The pro-Damascus al-Mayadeen TV said the tanker was suspected to have been hit by an Israeli drone.

+The Israeli military declined to comment on the incident.
+Israel has expanded strikes on Iranian targets including suspected weapons production centres in Syria to repel what it sees as a military encroachment by its regional arch-enemy, Western and regional intelligence sources say.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)